zepunnn/Weather-Prediction/README.md

 1. **Data Ingestion:** BMKG Open Data is fetched and stored into the MySQL database via automated scripts.
 2. **Data Processing:** Backend scripts preprocess and clean the dataset for ML training.
 3. **Prediction Serving:** When a user selects a *Kelurahan*, FastAPI loads the trained model and performs inference.
-4. **Result Presentation:** The API returns weather predictions, visualized instantly on the frontend.
+4. **Result Presentation:** The API returns weather predictions, visualized instantly on the TypeScript frontend.

 ---